joshbivens/cis_2999_assessment/README.md

 # Capstone Assessment Project

 ### Project Overview
 This project is an text editor developed in Python as the assessment assignment in CIS 2999.
-It aims to provide essential text editing functionality with a simple, user-friendly interface.

 ## Objectives
 - Create a functional text editor with core features